fsantanna/pingus/ceu/README.md

   @NN(move), in a parallel line of execution.
 - We use a local and lexically-scoped organism
-  (to be discussed [[![X]](#dispatching-hierarchies)]) for the temporary single-frame explosion @NN(do-end).
+  (to be discussed [[![X]](#dispatching-hierarchies)]) for the temporary single-frame explosion @NN(do,-,end).
 - We use auxiliary signaling mechanisms
   (to be discussed [[![X]](#signaling-mechanisms)]) to await the termination of the animation @NN(await) and